The majestic Þverá Turf House in North-Iceland - closed to Visitors

 These beautiful turf houses at Þverá (9 in all) date back to the 19th century and were built in 1849-1851.
-People lived in the turf farm until 1966.
-Times have changed for sure.
-Once upon a time everybody in Iceland lived in turf houses, rich and poor alike.
+People lived on the turf farm until 1964.
+Times have changed for sure, as once upon a time, everybody in Iceland lived in turf houses, rich and poor alike.

-Seeing that in this area there is a lot of lava then these turf houses are mainly built up of lava rock much like my old family turf houses at Grenjaðarstaður, which is very close to Þverá turf house.
+Seeing that in this area there is a lot of lava then these turf houses are mainly built with lava rocks much like my old family turf house at Grenjaðarstaður, which is very close to Þverá turf house.
 The roofs of the turf house are insulated with dwarf-birch and covered with turf.

 A creek was channelled through one of the rooms, giving the inhabitants access to water all year round - an interior well, very clever.
 This area was also used as a cold store.